Skip to main content

 Co-occurring Disorder (COD) Treatment Intensive Training

-This series is 13 sessions for 90 minutes each covering a wide range of philosophies, knowledge, and skills for COD treatment.
-This is an excellent series for new COD practitioners or for those needing a refresher and one of the most popular trainings available.
-CEU credits available: 1.5 per session.
-We also offer COD Open Technical Assistance Sessions to consult on specific cases.
-No CEUs are available for COD Open Techinical Sessions.
+These sessions each cover a wide range of philosophies, knowledge, and skills for COD treatment.
+These are excellent opportunities for new COD practitioners or for those needing a refresher.
+CEU credits available: 2 per session.

 Registration